nt-nl/StockBOT-/TryYourself.md

-Hi! to try this out yourself (the easy way), you will need to have:
+Hi!
+To try this out yourself (the easy way), you will need to have:

 1. Discord account
 2. Replit account
 3. Your own Discord server

-Firstly, go over to (https://discord.com/developers/) and login.
+Firstly, go over to (https://discord.com/developers/) and log in.
 Then you will create your own Application/Bot, name it whatever you want!

 Then hit reset token if you aren't sure of your current token and copy and paste it into a notepad file <---
 ![image](https://github.com/user-attachments/assets/c39bc548-22a1-424c-a58a-4e27fe3861f4)